code42/code42cli/c42seceventcli/aed/README.md

                         destination type is not SysLog.
   --dest-protocol {TCP,UDP}
                         Protocol used to send logs to SysLog server.
 Ignored if destination type is not SysLog.
-Set to turn on debug logging.
 ```

 # Known Issues